landenf/Prognosis-and-Health-Management-Tool/USEAGE.md

 ## Docker Checks

 ### Check the health of the app_container
--- Done and tested
+-- Done | tested

 ### Check that the app_container is connected to the correct volumes
--- Done not tested
+-- Done

 ### Check that the app_container is connected to the same network
--- Done not tested
+-- Done

 ### Check the app_container can see attached physical devices
 - Work in progress